Tips for Getting Cheaper Car Insurance for Young or New Drivers

 Obviously, you would want to get your full license as soon as possible, this alone will make a difference to the cost of your car insurance - not to mention, remove the need for a parent or guardian to be parked in the passenger seat cramping your style! - but there are other things you can do to make sure you save yourself some money and get the best deal on your insurance so that all you need to worry about is not getting lost next time you get behind the wheel.
 Here are 5 of our top tips for getting the most out of your car insurance:

 Make sure you know what your options are.
 It might take a little research, but it will be well worth it in the end.
-Compare prices, shop around, and ask for quotes.
+Compare prices, shop around, and ask for quotes online from a few car insurance brokers.
 Comparison websites take the effort out of this hurdle, don’t be afraid to look at more than one.
 There are also plenty of car insurance providers that focus on young drivers, and they really do want to work with you to get you a good deal so check your spec and compare all your prices.
 Once you have narrowed down your top three, it would be worth calling them to chat in person and ask if there is any way they can sweeten the deal for you!